MicrosoftDocs/msteams-docs/msteams-platform/samples/install-collaboration-control.md

 You'll install the Collaboration controls into your dataverse environment via [Microsoft AppSource.](https://appsource.microsoft.com/en-us/product/dynamics-365/mscm.collaboration-toolkit-preview?flightCodes=collaborationcontrols&signInModalType=2&ctaType=1)

-You'll be able to configure and use the components within your own model-driven app only after receiving the link and installing Collaboration controls into your dataverse environment.
+You'll be able to configure and use the components within your own model-driven app only after browsing to [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-365/mscm.collaboration-toolkit-preview?flightCodes=collaborationcontrols&signInModalType=2&ctaType=1)  and installing Collaboration controls into your dataverse environment.

 Collaboration Controls include the following solutions: